All you need to know about the NDPS Act and how it is playing out in the Bollywood drug case

 It may be recalled that in 2001, actor Fardeen Khan was charged with possession and consumption of a small quantity of cocaine.
 He was given an exemption after undergoing a de-addiction programme under Section 64 (A) of the NDPS Act.

-However immunity can be applied for only once a chargesheet is submitted by the agencies.
+However, immunity can be applied for only once a chargesheet is submitted by the agencies.
 It will not have any bearing during the process of investigation.

 In the case of Deepika Padukone, Sara Ali Khan, Shraddha Kapoor and Rakul Preet Singh, the NCB has summoned them on the basis of WhatsApp chats found on the phones of Chakraborty and Jaya Saha.
-Further the confessional statements made by them was also a basis for the summons.
+Further, the confessional statements made by them was also a basis for the summons.

 The NCB's further course of action would largely depend on the statements given by these persons.
 In this case, the maximum they could be charged is for consumption.